Skip to main content

 A nicotine inhaler looks a bit like a cigarette.
 It has a mouthpiece and cartridges that contain nicotine.
 When you use it, you inhale nicotine into your body.
 It is sometimes called an inhalator.

-This is a fast-acting form of nicotine replacement therapy (NRT) that can be used in combination with nicotine patches.
-Combination is the best way to use NRT to help you stop smoking.
+NRT combination treatment (using a fast and slow-acting product) is the best way to help you stop smoking.
 It is safe and recommended in Ireland's National Clinical Guideline on Stop Smoking Care.

 Inhalers are useful if you miss the routine of smoking and the puffing sensation.
 They can help replace the physical act of smoking.